GunaGokul/AP18110010279-CD-LAB/README.md

 1. Set of all strings over binary alphabet containing even number of 0’s and even number of 1’s.
 2. Lab Assignment: Set of all strings ending with two symbols of same type.

+# Week-2

+1. Implement lexical analyser using C for recognizing the following tokens:
+• 24 keywords (given in the following program)
+• Identifiers with the regular expression : letter(letter | digit)*
+• Integers with the regular expression: digit+
+• Relational operators: <, >, <=, >=, ==, !=
+• Ignores everything between multi line comments (/* .... */)
+• Storing identifiers in symbol table.

 # Week 3: Introduction to LEX tool

 #      Implement the following programs using Lex tool